KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bill_donohue_en.md

 ## Liberation Through Understanding

-Donohue does not ask the reader to abandon Christianity.
-He invites them to complete it.
+Donohue does not ask to abandon Christianity.
+He invites us to complete it.
 Belief gives way to insight.
 Authority shifts from external structures to inner clarity.
 Fear yields to responsibility.

 This does not lead to isolation or superiority.
 It leads to maturity.